 Your students are going to enter high school soon.
 How exciting!
 To help them get ready for more advanced reading, here are some books that can help them ease into a higher level this summer.

 The Hobbit, or There and Back Again, is a classic children’s fantasy novel.
 It follows a hobbit named Bilbo Baggins as he goes on an adventure to get a share of the treasure that’s guarded by a dragon named Smaug.
 This book has lots of fantastical creatures and each chapter delves deeper into the world J. R. R. Tolkien has created!

 This novel takes place in a world where books are illegal.
 A fireman named Guy is tasked with destroying these books, along with the houses they are found in.
-He never questions his duty until he meets his neighbor, Clarisse, who shows him bits of the past where people expressed their ideas through books, and he begins to question everything he knows.
+He never questions his duty until he meets his neighbor, Clarisse, who shows him bits of the past where people expressed their ideas through books, and he begins to question everything.
 This dystopian, futuristic story remains a classic sixty years after it was published and continues to enrapture young readers to this day.

 Your students have just begun their first year of high school!
 They’re at a new reading level and prefer to read books that are more mature with deeper themes and concepts.
 This reading list will give them the edge they want to read this summer!

 Your students have probably heard about the film that is based on this book, and that’s even more reason to have them read the original story.
 The Hate U Give tells the story of a young girl named Starr who witnesses the fatal shooting of her best friend, Khalil, at the hands of a police officer.
 She faces pressure and intimidation by the police and a local drug dealer in her community.
 She is the only one who knows exactly what happened that night and what she says or does could upend her community.
 This riveting story delves into prejudice, injustice, and bravery in ways that will have your students pondering over long after they finish.